Sergio-f-Conde/Paint-Program/README.md

 # Paint-Program
-Small program with basic code needed to make a painting program (pre-user interface)
+Small program with basic code needed to make a computer painting program.

+Index and P5 files set up the program for you using P5.js library.
+Main program code is in sketch file.
+Edit this file to expand functionality of the program!

+Have fun!